Qualified Settlement Fund Experts

 Where did qualified settlement funds come from?

-Thereby, qualified settlement funds grew out of Internal Revenue Code (IRC) Section 468B.
-IRC Section 468B was added to the Code by Congress as part of the Tax Reform Act of 1986 and established these designated settlement funds.
+Thereby, the qualified settlement fund grew out of IRC Section 468B.
+IRC Section 468B was added to the Code by Congress as part of the Tax Reform Act of 1986 and set up these designated settlement funds.
 A designated settlement fund can be funded by one or more defendants to make settlement payments to claimants.
-Designated settlement funds were fairly limited in the way they could be utilized, and in 1993 the IRC passed regulations creating a new type of fund, the qualified settlement fund.
-There are fewer requirements to create a qualified settlement fund than there are to create a designated settlement fund, and qualified settlement funds can address a broader range of legal claims with increased flexibility.
+Designated settlement funds were fairly limited in the way they could be used, and in 1993 the IRC passed regulations creating the qualified settlement fund.
+There are fewer requirements to create a QSF than there are to create a designated settlement fund, and qualified settlement funds can address a broader range of legal claims with increased flexibility.

-How can a personal injury attorney establish a firm-wide QSF?
+How can a personal injury attorney establish a firm QSF?

 Below are the requirements of a QSF as outlined in 26 CFR 1.468B-1.

 A fund, account, or trust satisfies the requirements of this paragraph (c) if –